vscode-neovim/vscode-neovim/README.md

 -   Install the [vscode-neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim)
     extension.
 -   Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) **0.5.0 nightly** or greater.
-    -   You can install neovim separately for vscode, outside your system's package manager installation.
     -   Set the neovim path in the extension settings.
 You must specify full path to neovim, like "`C:\Neovim\bin\nvim.exe"` or "`/usr/local/bin/nvim`".
     -   The setting id is "`vscode-neovim.neovimExecutablePaths.win32/linux/darwin`", respective to your system.